MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 ## Step 4 - Choose your Office applications, architectures, and languages

-You can deploy all the Office applications in Office 365 ProPlus or exlude some.
-Applications that are initially excluded can be added back later, just as aspplications that are initially included can be removed later.
+You can deploy all the Office applications in Office 365 ProPlus or exclude some.
+Applications that are initially excluded can be added back later, just as applications that are initially included can be removed later.
 You can also choose the languages and architectures (32-bit or 64-bit) to install.

 We recommend identifying required languages in each region.
 You can deploy these languages directly as part of the first installation of Office.
-After you've deployed, you can install additional language accessory packs at any time:
+After you've deployed, you can install additional language accessory packs at any time by choosing one of the following:

 - Have your users download and install the language accessory packs that they need from the Office 365 portal (requires local administrator permissions).
 - Use Configuration Manager or the Office Deployment Tool to deploy the appropriate language accessory packs to your users.